 To begin my research, I collected water and sand samples at six local beaches around Falmouth on Cape Cod in different seasons over a year.
 The beaches spanned a variety of locations that are used by people in different ways and to different extents and that have different water conditions offshore.

-Back in the laboratory, I carefully placed the samples on different petri dishes—much like those ones from my science fair project—to promote the growth of the bacteria that were in the sand.
+Back in the laboratory, I carefully place the samples on different petri dishes—much like those ones from my science fair project—to promote the growth of the bacteria that were in the sand.
 Then I carefully pick individual colonies of different types of bacteria and preserve them in the freezer.

 I take petri dishes full of bacteria, and one by one, I put in small discs embedded with a known antibiotic concentration on the “lawn” of bacteria.
 The next day, I look at the dishes.
 If there’s a ring of no bacteria around the discs, the antibiotics are effective against them.
 If the dishes remain full of bacteria, it means the bacteria are antibiotic-resistant.